hargoniX/bachelor/thesis/thesis.typ

 == pc-hal <pc-hal>
 The main job of `pc-hal` is to provide a trait based abstraction over the L4 hardware related APIs in order to allow us to plug `mix` in.
-The design is spirit of the Rust Embedded @WG's `embedded-hal` (TODO: cite).
+The design is spirit of the Rust Embedded @WG's `embedded-hal` #footnote[https://docs.rs/embedded-hal/0.2.7/embedded_hal/index.html].
 In particular we provide abstractions for:
 - @DMA mappings
 - @VBus interface
 - PCI config space